Skip to content

 Definition

 Timechain is the name Satoshi Nakamoto originally used for the data structure the world now calls the blockchain.
-The term survives in early Bitcoin source code comments and is favoured by many Bitcoiners precisely because it foregrounds what the structure actually accomplishes: it is a chain whose purpose is to establish time — the verifiable order in which transactions occurred.
+The term appears in Satoshi's early source code — pre-release drafts of the Bitcoin code use "timechain" where later versions say "block chain" — and it has been deliberately revived by many Bitcoiners because it names what the structure actually accomplishes.
+The whitepaper never uses the word "blockchain" at all; it describes a timestamp server.
+A chain of blocks is the mechanism; establishing time — the verifiable order in which transactions occurred — is the purpose.

 Why the name matters